-- Voluntary Committed Cost Sharingis cost sharing that the University contributes to a project on its own initiative and is included in the proposal budget or award.
+- Voluntary Committed Cost Sharing is cost sharing that is not required by the sponsoring agency but the University contributes to a project on its own initiative and is included in the proposal budget or award.
 Once committed, this amount becomes a legal obligation on the part of the University.

 Cost sharing (regardless of type) should only be provided when required by the sponsoring agency.
 Because cost sharing typically involves the use of departmental and/or college funds, department heads and/or deans must approve cost share in proposals and may impose limits on the amount of cost sharing.
 Research & Innovation also reserves the right to impose cost sharing limits on proposals as situations warrant.
 Only after in-kind cost share from departmental and college resources is exhausted should cash cost share be considered.

-Research & Innovation will provide cash cost sharing only under the following circumstances:
+Research & Innovation will provide cash cost sharing only under one or more of the following circumstances:

 - When the agency or specific program requires that cost share be provided, and the documented departmental and/or college support is insufficient.

 - If the proposal is selected in an internal competition as a University proposal for a limited submission solicitation.

 - If the proposal has the potential of leading to significant external funding.

 - If the proposal is a request for equipment which will be shared by faculty in different units on campus.